Flag of Pennsylvania: Broad redesign efforts (2023-present)

 On June 16, 2023, Pennsylvania State Representative Joe Webster released a memorandum proposing a commission to "study the history of the state flag, solicit design submissions for a new state flag, and recommend changes to the state flag."
 A House Resolution was formally introduced later that month, but did not receive a hearing before the legislative session ended.
 Webster has issued a new memorandum for the 2025-26 session.

 Galleries

 Historical depictions of the Pennsylvania flag

-A Pennsylvania state flag from 1863, featuring a ring of stars around the coat of arms.
-It was made in November 1863 by a Philadelphia flag manufacturer for Governor Curtin's use during the Gettysburg National Cemetery's dedication on November 19, 1863.
+A Pennsylvania flag from 1863, featuring a ring of stars around the state coat of arms.
+Made in November 1863 by a Philadelphia flag manufacturer for Governor Curtin's use during the Gettysburg National Cemetery's dedication on November 19, 1863.

-A Pennsylvania state flag that may have been used by a National Guard unit during World War I, depicting a white scroll instead of the red one used today.
+A Pennsylvania state flag that may have been used by a National Guard unit during World War I, depicting a white scroll.

 The Pennsylvania state flag as depicted in the 1976 bicentennial postage stamp series.